Skip to main content

 Device Profiles

-A Device Profile defines a Device and its features on the SmartThings platform.
-It contains the Components (which contain Device Capabilities) and metadata (ID, name, ownership, and more) of a Device, defining how a Device on the SmartThings platform behaves.
-Before joining your Device to the SmartThings platform, you'll need to create a Device Profile.
+A Device Profile contains the Capabilities (grouped into Components) and metadata (ID, name, ownership, and more) of a device, defining how a device on the SmartThings platform behaves.
+Before joining your device to the SmartThings platform, you will need to create or choose a Device Profile for your device.

 note

-Devices using SmartThings Schema or SmartThings Edge use "implicit profiles" and do not require you to create a Device Profile for these Devices.
+Devices using SmartThings Edge use "implicit profiles" and do not require you to create a Device Profile for these devices.

 Components